-Tailgate Meatballs are made for traveling, so if you need a recipe that can go to the big game, this is it!
-They're easy, tasty, and perfect for tailgate parties!
+Tailgate Meatballs with barbecue sauce are made for traveling, so if you need a recipe that can go to the big game, this is it!
+They're easy, tasty, and perfect for tailgate parties or game day!

 Football season is so much fun!
 Down south, it's like our new year begins with football.
 We might as well make our calendar run from August to February, because everything in-between pales in comparison.

 It's time for some Tailgate Meatballs!
 These delicious little appetizers are everyone's favorite tailgate treats.
 They're easy to make from scratch, and taste amazing at all types of parties, or as an entree served over rice at your dinner table!

 I really get excited when the weather starts to change and football games appear on television.
 It reminds me of my father, who coached our high school football team for many years.
 Go Big Blue!

 Dad used to take me to practice with him when I was just a kid.
 He'd open the concession stand and put me in charge of organizing the water station for the football team during breaks.